January the 18th 1863

 graveyard we touched in our route, its sick and dying had filled the hospitals

 at every place where hospital accommodations could be had.
+On the 26th

 of February, 1863, at Benton barracks we had only 298 enlisted men present and